Geometric Time-Dependent Density Functional Theory: Geometric Runge--Gross theorem

-for all $V$ such that $\int_{\R^d}V(\br)^2\rho_{\Psi_0}(\br)\,\rd \br<\ii$. \end{enumerate} The equalities in~\eqref{eq:unique-V-rep} are understood Lebesgue-almost everywhere.
-The unique $V$-representability property~\eqref{eq:unique-V-rep} is further studied in~\cite{PenLeu-21,MAQUI_finite-26_ppt}.
+for all $V$ such that $\int_{\R^d}V(\br)^2\rho_{\Psi_0}(\br)\,\rd \br<\ii$. \end{itemize} The equalities in~\eqref{eq:unique-V-rep} are understood Lebesgue-almost everywhere.
+The assumptions (i)--(iv) are from~\cite{FouLamLewSor-16}.
+The unique $V$-representability property~\eqref{eq:unique-V-rep} in (iv') is slightly stronger than (iv) and is further studied in~\cite{PenLeu-21} and in~\cite[Sec.~VII.B]{MAQUI_finite-26_ppt}.
 This is the main property used in the proof of the Hohenberg--Kohn theorem for ground-state DFT, where it follows from the unique continuation principle~\cite{Garrigue-20,LewLieSei-23_DFT}.
-In particular,~\eqref{eq:unique-V-rep} is valid if $\Psi_0$ is the ground state of a Hamiltonian of the above form.
-For the theorem we do not need that $\Psi_0$ is a ground state but we do assume the condition~\eqref{eq:unique-V-rep}.
-As explained in~\cite{MAQUI_finite-26_ppt}, this is the main property necessary for the geometric interpretation of TDDFT.
+In particular, both (iv) and (iv') are valid if $\Psi_0$ is the ground state of a Hamiltonian of the above form.
+For the theorem we do not need that $\Psi_0$ is a ground state but we do assume these conditions.
+As explained in~\cite{MAQUI_finite-26_ppt}, (iv') is the main property necessary for the geometric interpretation of TDDFT.

 \begin{theorem}[Geometric Runge--Gross] Let $\Psi_1(t)$ and $\Psi_2(t)$ be the solutions to the Schrödinger equations